What is Zcash? The ultimate guide to ZEC

-How to purchase ZECYou can purchase ZEC on a number of cryptocurrency exchanges, including Bittrex, Poloniex and Shapeshift.
+You can purchase ZEC on some cryptocurrency exchanges, including Bittrex, Poloniex and Shapeshift.
 In some cases, depending on the particular exchange, you can buy ZEC directly with fiat currency, otherwise, you will need to use bitcoin or another cryptocurrency for your purchase.

 Historically there has been some stigma attached to cryptocurrencies that place an emphasis on anonymity, fuelled by the assumption that anyone who uses them must be engaging in some sort of illicit behaviour.
 However, with the rise of identity theft, ad targeting, data mining and other forms of surveillance, many people are beginning to take increased measures to protect their identities.

 It is also possible to mine ZEC.
 By contributing to the Zcash network, miners can earn rewards by devoting computing power to validating transactions on the Zcash blockchain.